magronp/bsrnn/docs/training.md

 ```
 python get_val_results.py
 ```
-This will aggregate results into several csv, including a summary of SDRs over targets and experiments, and a summary of energy consumption (see [below](#tracking-energy)).
+This will aggregate results into several CSV files, including a summary of SDRs over targets and experiments, and a summary of energy consumption (see [below](#tracking-energy)).
 Note that if you didn't estimate energy consumption beforehand, you should comment the [corresponding line in this script](https://github.com/magronp/bsrnn/blob/main/models/get_val_results.py#L197).
 These results correspond to Table II in the paper.

-You can also run the notebook `vizualization.ipynb` to produce plots (including Figure 1 from the paper)
+You can also run the notebook `vizualization.ipynb` to produce plots (including Figure 2 and 3 from the paper)